Anna-Williams/Veronique-Firemice/README.md

 # Veronique-Firemice

-This repository includes the source code used for the analysis of scRNAseq from ...[cite]...
+This repository includes the source code used for the analysis of scRNAseq from  Reference: McNamara N. Microglia regulate central nervous system myelin growth and integrity Nature , (2022) doi: 10.1038/s41586-022-05534-y [Link](https://www.nature.com/articles/s41586-022-05534-y)

 The analysed dataset is available as a ShinyApp: https://annawilliams.shinyapps.io/shinyApp_oligos_VM/

-The raw data is available in GEO: accession number
+The raw data is available in GEO: GSE215440

 The order the scripts in this repository were run is: